kiemGit/raspi_serial_com/README.md

 # raspi_serial_com
-send data from raspi to pc using serial communication UART GPIO raspi and converter RS232 anda ATEN
+send data from raspi to pc using serial communication UART GPIO raspi and converter RS232 to TTL and ATEN

 # "config for activate serial communication UART GPIO",